Easy Lemon Drop Martini (Limoncello Cocktail Recipe)

 Ingredients for a lemon drop martini with limoncello, in individual cups on a wooden cutting board: limoncello, simple syrup, vodka, lemon juice, lemon peel twists.

 • Fresh lemon juice – Lemon juice is the essential citrusy component that elevates the vibrant flavors of a limoncello martini.
-Squeezed from fresh, ripe lemons, the juice adds a tangy kick to the sweet and aromatic notes of limoncello liqueur
+Squeezed from fresh, ripe lemons, the juice adds a tangy kick to the sweet and aromatic notes of limoncello liqueur.
+Love lemon?
+Try my lemon caper pasta!

 • Lemon peel – Adding a twist of lemon peel to your Limoncello Martini not only smells great but also makes it look cool, giving the drink an extra boost of citrusy vibes.